Miffyli/minecraft-bc/README.md

 This repository contains the final ranked submission of UEFDRL team to the [MineRL 2019 challenge](https://www.aicrowd.com/challenges/neurips-2019-minerl-competition), reaching fifth place.

-A paper detailing the submission and related experiments: To be added.
 Long story short: Behavioural cloning on the provided dataset, _i.e._ predict what actions humans would take.
 No RNNs.

+A paper detailing submission will be linked here later.

 ## Contents